-Room 145 on the main floor of NOSM is designated as the SP Lounge.
-This room is used for most SP training and for SP gatherings on the day of an encounter.
-It is equipped with a coat rack, coffee maker, and fridge for your convenience.
+Room MSE-144 on the main floor of NOSM is designated as the SP Lounge.
+This room is used for most SP trainings and for SP gathering on the day of an encounter.
+It is equipped with a coat rack, coffee maker, coffee/tea, microwave, toaster, and fridge for your convenience.
+SP who are scheduled for a full day session are welcome to bring their lunch and stay in the lounge until their next scheduled session.